ruben4447/ts-smilesParser/README.md

 Opened by a number which indicates which ring it is.
 When a closing digit is reached, these two atoms bond in a ring. e.g. `C1CCC1`

 Any one atom may support multiple ring digits.
 Ring digits range `0-9`, but multiple digits may be used by prefixing the rigit with `%`

+### Aromaticity
+Rings defined with lowercase atoms are aromatic, as are rings bonded using `:`

 ## Seperated Structures
 Structures may be seperated by `.`.
 Bonds may not be greated across structures.